Mohit4001/Accident-Detection-and-Alert-System/README.md

 Electronics & Communication Engineering (ECE)

-Interested in **Embedded Systems, IoT, VLSI, and Semiconductor Design.**
+Interested in **Embedded Systems, IoT, VLSI, and Semiconductor Design.

----

-## 📄 License

-This project is licensed under the MIT License.

 ---

 ⭐ If you found this project useful, consider giving this repository a **Star**.